- What are the basic criteria for becoming a member of the Field Club?

-Our swim team consists of two teams: Bandits which accommodates children aged 17 years and under, and Banditos for children aged 8 years and under.
-Our Bandit swimmers compete in a competitive schedule against other clubs in Fairfield County.
+Our swim team consists of two teams: “Bandits” which accommodates children aged 17 years and under, and “Banditos” for children aged 8 years and under.
+Our Bandit swimmers compete against other clubs in Fairfield County.
 Banditos learn to swim all strokes and compete in meets against local clubs.

 The Field Club’s Water Polo program offers three co-ed teams: midget (aged 10 years and under), junior (aged 14 years and under) and senior (aged 17 years and under).
-They also compete against teams from Fairfield County.
+They also compete against teams from other Fairfield County clubs.

 Our Diving program has been one of the best programs in Fairfield County.
-Two years ago we won the county championships!
 We offer diving programs for children of all ages.
 Competitive divers compete in meets against local clubs.

 All three teams belong to the Fairfield County Swim League.
-The Fairfield County Swim League welcomes 32 clubs, competing in 5 divisions in the sports of swimming, diving and water polo.
-The New Canaan Field Club currently competes in Division 2 in swimming, diving, and water polo.
+The Fairfield County Swim League usually welcomes 32 clubs, competing in the sports of swimming, diving and water polo.

 For those children looking to learn how to swim or to improve their skill we offer group and individual swim lessons.
 Adults have even taken advantage of our professional aquatics staff and improved their own swimming skills.
 Lessons can be booked directly through the lesson coordinator.